Yum1ng/ECE180-Assignment3/README.md

 class Interval;
 ```

+Note that you are free to create any other classes you need in order to support your solution.
+Presumably, if you add other classes it is to provide functionality to your solution that you have deemed "worthy" to be part of your solution.
+Totally up to you.
+Our testing framework will only interact with the five classes we have outlined above.

+### About Your Classes
+asdf

+#### The Date Class
+asdf

+#### The Time Class
+asdf

+#### The DateTime Class
+asdf

+#### The Timezone Class
+asdf

+#### The Interval Class
+asdf

 ### The Testing Interface

 In our last assignment, we provided you with a specific class interface.
 In this assignment, the interface is up to you.
 Instead, we are providing you with a "boilerplate" test-harness that you'll use to test your implementation.
 Once you turn in your work, Vlad-the-compiler will use your testing harness to perform operations that we can use to grade your work.